octheli/Getting_and_Cleaning_Data_project/CodeBook.md

 The Code Book

 Project of Getting and Cleaning Data

 Li He

 ### Introduction

-ìResult.txtî is a secondary, independent data set based on Davide Anguita et al.ís Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+‚ÄúResult.txt‚Äù is a secondary, independent data set based on Davide Anguita et al.‚Äôs Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 Details about the database are available at the site: